Skip Navigation

 On June 8, 1961, George Johnson, Duke Wegner, and K. Hirata founded Zero Zone in a rented barn in Pewaukee, Wisconsin.
-Their dedication to customer satisfaction, through personalized support and customizable options, has fostered a legacy of trust over six decades.
-Today, we remain committed to upholding these values as we continue to serve our community.
+Since then, their dedication to customer satisfaction, through personalized support and customizable options, has fostered a legacy of trust for over six decades.
+Consequently, today, we remain committed to upholding these values while we continue to serve our community.

-At Zero Zone, one of our core values is the care and support of our family.
-We recognize the importance of people; support and empathy for everyone we engage with are central to our culture.
-Whether you are an employee, customer, or partner, Zero Zone is committed to being responsive to your needs.
+At Zero Zone, we prioritize the care and support of our family.
+Recognizing the importance of people, we place support and empathy at the heart of our culture.
+Whether you are an employee, customer, or partner, Zero Zone responds to your needs with attentiveness and care.

-As the American workforce ages and new technologies arrive in the industrial and commercial refrigeration industries, training a new generation of workers becomes essential.
-For that reason, Zero Zone collaborated with Apprentice Now to create an apprenticeship program to train new technicians.
-The 14 candidates that were selected finished their 10-week program on December 3.
-Although they have graduated from the program, these students will continue their hands-on education in their careers.
+The skilled trade workforce shortage is becoming increasingly critical as the American workforce ages and new technologies emerge in the industrial and commercial refrigeration industries.
+Consequently, training a new generation of workers has become essential.
+To tackle this issue, Zero Zone collaborated with Apprentice Now to create an apprenticeship program aimed at training new technicians.

 Zero Zone helped train these technicians without the expectation that students would take a position with us.
 They will have the opportunity to apply for a position with Zero Zone or other companies within the industry.
 Apprentice Now aids the new technicians with placement in open roles throughout the industry.
 Recognizing the demand for technicians in the industrial and commercial refrigeration industry, we see this partnership as a proactive step.